 Check social media

 Facebook, Twitter, and Instagram are all good social media platforms to make yourself miserable early in the morning.
-They also host a massive company presence, which means that they’ll be proclaiming their deals loudly and proudly.
+They also host a massive company presence, which means that they’ll be proclaiming their deals loudly and proudly for Facebook, Twitter and Instagram followers.
+This could be done through an Instagram post generator.
 So funnel all those corporate accounts into some group and filter and just scroll those deals, coupons and discount codes once Black Friday comes.
 Actually, data shows that many more deals are announced on Thanksgiving (the day before Black Friday) than on the actual Friday.

 Get up early